dwillie/mqtt-mailer/README.md

 Email body can be in html format

 ### Usage
-Run test script `npm start` to test if you set it up properly
+Run test script `npm test` to test if you set it up properly

 or